Table of Contents

 Next, in the UI Save Slot Manager component attached to the UI Save Slot Manager, click on the button Generate Save Slot Elements.
 This would create the specified number of Save Slot Template instances which duplicate all the settings from the original template.

 With that, you have set up the UI and environment for saving to take place.
 To start a game and generate a new save, simply click on any of the UI save slots.
-This will call Bench.LoadGame() and load the last saved scene and PersistentObject data for that slot.
-Each PersistentObject is restored by matching its SaveID with the corresponding SaveData and applying it via the Load() method.

 Do take note that you will have to call Bench.QuickLoad() after the data has been loaded into their respective PersistentObject instances.
 For optimisation, it's best to call the quick load function from async void Start() with a 100ms delay to ensure that all data is initialised.